gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-02/index.md

 - Expose a new `user_data_base64` input variable that allows you to pass in Base64-encoded User Data (e.g., such as a gzipped cloud-init script).
 - Fixed deprecation warnings with the ALB listener rules.
 - Updated the version of the `alb` module used under the hood.
 This new version no longer sets the `Environment` tag on the load balancer.
-Therefore, the `jenkins-server` module no longer takes an `environment_name` variable as an input variable, so if you're upgrading, you'll need to remove this variable.
+Therefore, the `jenkins-server` module no longer takes an `environment_name` variable as an input variable, so if you&apos;re upgrading, you&apos;ll need to remove this variable.